 If we enter talks about a merger, acquisition or asset sale with a third party, we may share your personal information with them as necessary to assess or complete the business transaction.
 If your information will be subject to new privacy practices as a result of a business transaction, we will give you notice of this.

 How long do we keep personal information for?

-We will only keep your personal information for as long as reasonably necessary to fulfill the purposes set out in section 4 above and to comply with our legal and regulatory obligations.
+We will only keep your personal information for as long as reasonably necessary to fulfill the purposes set out in the relevant section above and to comply with our legal and regulatory obligations.